gauravagnihotri/traffic_sign_classifier/README.md

 Conclusion
 ---
 A neural network model was implemented derived from the LeNet Architecture.
-The data set was heavily augmented (added 10 times more data).
+* The data set was heavily augmented (added 10 times more data).
+The augmented data contained, rotated, translated, noisy and blurry images to enhance the robustness of the model.
-The training and validation accuracy was fairly high at 98.1%.
+* The training and validation accuracy was fairly high at 98.1%.
-The test accuracy was fairly high at 95.5%.
+* The test accuracy was at 95.5%.
-Six random web images were tested on the model.
+* Six random web images were tested on the model.
-One of the image was not part of the training image type, hence the model misidentified it.
+* One of the image was not part of the training image type, hence the model misidentified it.
 However, it was able to identify it to the closes possible sign.
-The softmax probabilities are very high, which implies the fairly high confidence while identifying the particular image.
+* The softmax probabilities are very high, which implies the fairly high confidence while identifying the particular image.
-The data augmentation, gray scaling, network architecture, dropout and hyperparameters have resulted in a robust model.
+* The data augmentation technique, gray scaling, network architecture, dropout and hyperparameters have resulted in a robust traffic sign classifier network.

 ### Dependencies
 This lab requires: